 With a name like that, spooky happenings are inevitable.
 In 1654 the park opened and was used as burial grounds.
-The gravesite held bodies of war soldiers and cholera patients for over 200 years.
-Burials stopped in 1830 with over 10,000 bodies laid to rest there.
+The gravesite held the bodies of war soldiers and cholera patients for over 200 years.
+Burials stopped in 1830, with over 10,000 bodies laid to rest there.

-Skeleton Park is actually a name the locals gave the park, but its real name is McBurney Park.
+Skeleton Park is a name the locals gave the park, but its real name is McBurney Park.
 It got its name because the municipality didn’t move all the bodies from the park.
-Instead, the municipality resorted to throwing a layer of dirt over graves that were already dug up.
-Over the years some skeletons resurfaced.
+Instead, the municipality resorted to throwing a layer of dirt over graves already dug up.
+Over the years, some skeletons resurfaced.

 Locals report seeing children play in the park and then vanish into thin air.
 Some spirits of the park aren’t as carefree and can be aggressive.
 Tourists have reported being physically hurt by the spirits of the park.

 When you are in Ontario, consider taking a weekend trip to Kingston and visiting the Fort Henry National Historic Site.
-In 1837-1838, there was a rebellion against the British Crown led by Canadian colonies.
+In 1837-1838, a rebellion against the British Crown was led by Canadian colonies.
 During this time, rebel prisoners were held and executed at Fort Henry.
-Today, there are many prisoners and guards stuck in time at this historic site.
+Today, many prisoners and guards are stuck in time at this historic site.

 Most of the paranormal events happen in the lower portion of Fort Henry.
-Like at Parade Square, where there is military artillery from the early 19th century on display.
 Footsteps and flickering lights are often seen here.
+Like at Parade Square, military artillery from the early 19th century is on display.
 An angry ghost of John McCallum often makes his presence known by smashing glass windows.

 Take a haunted night walking tour of Kingston to learn more about the town’s most famous ghosts.